SenseTecnic/wotkit-docs/source/api_v1/api_actuators.rst

 	  - **200 OK** on success.
 A JSON object in the response body containing control messages.

 |

+.. note:: Each subscription will be open for as long as the client that created it keeps sending long pull requests.
+A subscription that does not receive any requests after 5 minutes (3000 seconds) will be garbage-collected and will not be accessible after that.
+A client must catch this error and create a new subscription if this occurs.

 .. index:: Acuator Example